openscoring/openscoring/README.md

 Gets the summary of a model.

 The response body is a JSON serialized form of an `org.openscoring.common.ModelResponse` [(source)] (https://github.com/jpmml/openscoring/blob/master/openscoring-common/src/main/java/org/openscoring/common/ModelResponse.java) object.

+Response status codes:
+* 200 OK.
+The model was queried.
+* 404 Not Found.
+The requested model was not found.

 Sample cURL invocation:
 ```